axbh25/smac2026-Technova-naseej/README.md

 SMAC 2026.

 The product helps family members from different generations teach one another practical, cultural, and digital skills.
-A family member explains a skill using voice or text, may add one private context photo, and will later use AI to restructure the approved explanation into a short three-step learning card.
+A family member explains a skill, may add one private context photo, and can transform the reviewed explanation into a three-step learning card.

 ## Current Development Status

-Day 7 secure AI foundation:
+Day 8 structured skill card:

 - Android-only Flutter project runs on Pixel 7 Pro API 36
 - English and Arabic localization is generated from ARB files
-- A local profile and selected language persist after restart
+- Profile, language, draft, context photo, and card persist locally
-- One bilingual Teach-a-Skill draft persists locally
 - Short speech transcription remains editable
-- One optional context photo remains in private local app storage
+- Context photos remain in private local app storage
-- Firebase Core is configured for Android
+- Firebase AI Logic and Firebase App Check are configured
+- AI generation requires explicit user action
+- The AI request includes reviewed explanation, roles, category, and language
+- Stored nicknames and context photos are excluded from the request
+- Gemini structured output is constrained by a response schema
+- Runtime validation requires exactly three steps
+- Cards contain a safety note, teach-back question, and reciprocal suggestion
+- AI output is reviewed before it is saved
+- Cloud failure creates a clearly labeled Offline Guide
-- Firebase AI Logic is integrated
+- Offline Guides do not call Firebase AI
-- Firebase App Check is activated
-- Debug builds use the App Check debug provider
-- Release builds are configured for Play Integrity
-- A real `gemini-2.5-flash-lite` readiness check is available
-- The readiness check has Idle, Checking, Ready, and Unavailable states
-- The readiness check sends one fixed test phrase only
-- No profile, draft, transcript, or photo is sent during Day 7
-- Firebase or network failure does not block local app functionality
+- Editing the source draft invalidates the old card
+- Saved cards survive restart
-- Automated AI-controller, UI, fallback, RTL, and existing feature tests are included
+- Automated model, generation, persistence, fallback, RTL, and existing-feature tests are included
-- Day 2 through Day 7 visual evidence is stored under `docs/testing/`
+- Day 2 through Day 8 evidence is stored under `docs/testing/`
-- Production lesson-card generation, structured AI output, teach-back, and notifications are not yet implemented
+- Learner completion, teach-back response, text-to-speech, and notifications are not yet implemented

-## Current Developer

-- GitHub: axbh25
-- Role: product design, Flutter development, testing, documentation, and demo

 ## Team Technova